Get started on your story at the library

-Our volunteer Tammie Diehl is hosting a group each month called The Fiction Writers Group from 11 a.m. to 1 p.m. on the last Saturday each month here at the library.
+Volunteer Tammie Diehl is hosting a group called The Fiction Writers Group, from 11 a.m. to 1 p.m. on the last Saturday of each month at the Englewood Charlotte Library.
 The next class is May 25.

 The class is about getting started with your writing process, being able to draw readers into your story, where you want to go with your story or memoir, and how to self edit as you go.